What is the Wage Theft Prevention Act?

 - Require employers to pay the full amount of wages owed to an employee.
-Currently, under the FLSA, workers can only recover wages at the minimum wage or, for overtime hours, 1.5 times their regular wage; for example, an employee may be hired at $9.00 per hour, but would only have the right to recover $7.25 of every $9.00 she was owed.
+Currently, under the FLSA, workers can only recover wages at the minimum wage rate.
+For example, an employee may be hired at $9.00 per hour, but would only have the right to recover $7.25 of every $9.00 she was owed.

-- Require employers to provide employees with written notice of the terms of their employment and create a civil fine for noncompliance of $50 for the first violation and $100 for each subsequent violation.
+- Require employers to provide employees with written notice of the terms of their employment, with fines for noncompliance.

 - Increase the existing civil penalty for willful or repeat violations from $1,100 per violation to $10,000.

 - Increase the damages employees are entitled to from twice the owed wages to triple the amount of owed wages.